edwhisnant/lichen-comparative-genomics/RESULTS.md

 First, we looked for orthogroups that were strictly absent in the de-lichenized taxa (Stictidaceae and *Agyrium rufum*), but present in other lichenized taxa (n = 102) and idendified seven (7) orthgroups with a mean copy number equal to 0 in the non-lichenized genomes that were present in the majority of lichenized genomes.
 The genes identified have the following function: 1) FAD binding 2) guanyltransferase Thg1, that adds GMP to the 5' end of tRNA after transcription and RNase P cleavage, 3) PAS domain, RGS domain protein, 4)Marvel-domain, membrane asscoiating domain protein, 5) GAL4-like Zn(II)2Cys6 (or C6 zinc) binuclear cluster DNA-binding domain, 6) Aspartic peptidase domain superfamily, integral membrane protein, and 7) a Clr5 domain protein.

 First, looking for which

+### Peltigerales

+Based on the NMDS of orthogroup copy number matrix, the Peltigerales stood out substantially and formed a distinct cluster compared to the other orders of the Lecanoromycetes.
+We conducted a Wilcoxin rank-sum test to look for significantly different orthogroups in the Peltigerales (compared to all other genomes).
+We identified 3450 orthogroups that were significantly different in their copy number comprared to the other genomes.

 **An alternative method"**